api-evangelist/api-pulse/README.md

-# state
+# Messaging API
-This is the state.
+This is a demo messaging APIs.